department-of-veterans-affairs/vets-website/content/pages/education/advanced-training-and-certifications/test-fees.md

 <button class="usa-button-unstyled usa-accordion-button" aria-controls="licensing-certification-kinds-of-benefits">For licensing and certification</button>

 <div id="licensing-certification-kinds-of-benefits" class="usa-accordion-content">
-If you’re a Veteran and you qualify for the GI Bill, we may pay you back for testing fees under $2,000.

-You can get paid back for testing related to these kinds of jobs:
+If you’re a Veteran and you qualify for the GI Bill, we may pay you back for testing fees under $2,000 that are related to these kinds of jobs:

 - Mechanic
 - Medical technician